Olasunkanmi-O/2-tier-application/README.md

 ![](/img/104.create.png)

 ## Relational Database
-We will MYSQL engine for our RDS for this project.
+We will use MYSQL engine for our RDS for this project.

 #### steps
 1. Search for RDS in the search bar